gobbyo/IoT/docs/tutorial-dpsx509deviceenrollment.md

 ## Add Variables to your Environment (`.env`) File

-1. Open your `.env` file in the root of your github forked clone directory `various`.
+1. Open your `.env` file in the root of your github forked clone directory `IoT`.
 1. Add the following entries to your `.env` file